May 31st, 2018

 Aside from the fishing program, multi-day floats allow you the opportunity to truly disconnect from the outside world and enjoy the outdoors on “river time.”
 If you want to fish hard, you can, but the real advantage of staying on the river is that you don’t have to.
 There’s always time to fish more later in the day.
 Outfitted float trips also give you the advantage of additional creature comforts.
 Most of us will agree that dinners taste a little better when they’re cooked in dutch ovens and eaten riverside.
 Having camp staff set up tents, cots, chairs and tables opens up the camping experience for guests that would otherwise not have the chance to visit wilderness areas.
 Plus, we all have the feeling that the fishing can be a little better at places you have to float into.

 The following list represents our very favorite multi-day float trips.
 The options range from single overnighters to weeklong expeditions.
-What they all have in common is organized, professional outfitters and truly unique outdoor experience.
-Give us an email or call at 800-552-2729 to help you find the right float trip for you.
+What they all have in common is organized, professional outfitters and truly unique outdoor experiences.

 Contact us or call 800-552-2729 to book your float trip experience.

 After fly fishing with Tom Jenni and his crew of seasoned Montana guides for several years, we are continually amazed by how many exceptionally productive blue ribbon floats there are to choose from.

 One of the most sought-after float trips in the country, it’s a chance for you to leave the rigors of civilization behind and enjoy the best of what nature has to offer.